Board of Directors

 John Kouimanos commenced teaching in 1967 and retired as Head Teacher Social Sciences at Greystanes High School in February 2004.
 He was appointed to the Supervisory Committee in 1973 and served until appointed as director in 1974.
 He was appointed as first Chair of the Audit Committee.

 Mr Kouimanos was appointed Chair of Teachers Credit Union in 2008 and the inaugural Chair of Teachers Mutual Bank in 2012, a position he held until August 2019.
-Mr Kouimanos is Chair of the Board Remuneration Committee and a member of the Large Exposures Committee.
+He is a member of the Firefighters Mutual Bank Advisory Committee.

 BA, Dip.
 Ed, GAICD

 Jennifer Leete commenced teaching in 1977.
 Her last teaching position was as Head Teacher Social Sciences at Narrabeen High School.
 She is a Life Member of both the NSW Teachers Federation and the Australian Education Union.
 Ms Leete was elected as a Director in October 2005.
-She is Chairperson of the Development and Education Committee, a member of the Marketing and Member Relations Strategy Committee and the Nominations Committee.
+She is a member of the Teachers Mutual Bank Advisory Committee.

 BSc, A Fin